frameworklabs/Pappe/README.md

 ## Background

 This Swift Package allows you to experiment with synchronous programming in Swift.
-It follows the imperative synchronous programming language [Blech](https://blech-lang.org) and tries to recreate parts of it as an embedded interpreted DSL using the Swift `functionBuilders`.
+It follows the imperative synchronous programming language [Blech](https://blech-lang.org) and tries to recreate parts of it as an embedded interpreted DSL using the Swift `resultBuilders`.

 The imperative synchronous approach allows preemption and concurrency in a structured and modular way.